quasarleaf/project1_tds/README.md

 To run the container:

 ```
-sudo docker run -p 8000:8000 -e API_TOKEN=$API_TOKEN quasarleaf/my-fastapi-app:latest
+sudo docker run -p 8000:8000 -e AIPROXY_TOKEN=$AIPROXY_TOKEN quasarleaf/my-fastapi-app:latest
 ```

-Where API_TOKEN is the api token of the AI.
+Where AIPROXY_TOKEN is the api token of the AI.

 Example request to the project: